Welcome

 Each session lasts approximately 15–20 minutes, with sessions in different languages taking place every half hour, continuously throughout the day.

-It is the highest area of the tower, from where the entire city of Cádiz and its bay can be seen.
+It is the highest area of the tower, from where the entire city of Cádiz and its bay.

 In the lookout point, positioned like a periscope, is the tube containing the optical system of the Camera Obscura which allows us to see the projection of the entire panoramic view of Cádiz.